mitranim/mox/readme.md

 ## Overview

-Scratch for experimental language syntax.
+Scratch for an experimental language syntax.

-To enable in Sublime Text, symlink this folder into packages.
+The Sublime Text syntax implementation **requires ST >= 4075**.
+To enable, symlink this folder into packages.
 MacOS version:

-    ln -sf "$(pwd)" "$HOME/Library/Application Support/Sublime Text 3/Packages/"
+    ln -sf "$(pwd)/sublime" "$HOME/Library/Application Support/Sublime Text 3/Packages/mox"

 ## Levels

 The syntax has two levels:

 * Language-independent data notation.
-See `reference_data_notation.mox`.
+See `examples/reference_data_notation.mox`.

 * Some hypothetical language.
-See `reference_language.nox`.
+See `examples/reference_language*`.

 ## Inspiration

-In no particular order: Clojure and other Lisps, Erlang, Go, Haskell, Rust, and more.
+In no particular order: Lisps, Rebol, Erlang, Go, Haskell, Rust, and more.

 ## Semantics